epam/edp-codebase-operator/docs/api.md

-JiraServer is the Schema for the JiraServers API
+JiraServer is the Schema for the JiraServers API.

 <table>
     <thead>